The best way to begin the New Year is on a celebratory note, so here are 14 of the best January festivals around the world!

 Some of the highlights of this family friendly festival include live entertainment, free hot chocolate, a Christmas parade, light shows at the Falls, fireworks, and a tree lighting ceremony.
 You can experience the displays up close by walking the Niagara Parkway and within Queen Victoria Park, Defferin Islands, an illuminated 8 kilometre route.

-Check availability on accommodation options in Ontario
+Check RATES AND availability oF accommodation options in Ontario

 January Celebrations Around the World FAQs

 Where are the January holidays around the world?